thinkst/canary-utils/webinar/2026/march/README.md

 # Canary Webroot Cloner

-Clones an web application into a static folder ready for upload as a [Thinkst Canary](https://canary.tools/) custom webroot.
+Clones a web application into a static folder ready for upload as a [Thinkst Canary](https://canary.tools/) custom webroot.
 The result is a convincing web server on your Bird that captures submitted credentials via POST without requiring any changes to your Canary configuration beyond uploading the zip as a custom webroot.

 ## What it produces